 Description of exams and course work

-In the exam the following learning aids are permitted: pocket calculator, hand written formulary (i.e. hand written notes on a sheet of the size A4.
+In the written exam the following learning aids are permitted: pocket calculator, hand written formulary (i.e. hand written notes on a sheet of the size A4.
 No copies.).

 Participation in the exercise classes is strongly recommended since the exercises prepare for the problems of the exam and rehearse the specific competencies.

-There will be a bonus (one intermediate stepping of "0,3" to the better grade) on passed module exams (4,3 is not upgraded to 4,0).
+There will be a bonus (one intermediate stepping of "0,3" to the better grade) on passed written exams (4,3 is not upgraded to 4,0).
 The bonus is applicable to the exam period directly following the lecture period (not to the exam repetition) and subject to the condition that the student passes the mid-term of presenting at least two sample solutions to the problems to the group.